atapas/tracker-beacon-api/README.md

 Make sure you have `node.js` installed.

 - Clone the repository.
-- Change directtory to the cloned project.
+- Change directory to the cloned project.
 - Do `npm install` or `yarn`.
 - Open a terminal(or command prompt) and, run the command `node app.js`.
 - Access the URL `http://localhost:3000/demo/`